5pm-HDH/churchtools-api/README.md

 ![example workflow](https://github.com/5pm-HDH/churchtools-api/actions/workflows/static-code-analysis.yml/badge.svg)

-Churchtools API-Client is a php based wrapper of the churchtools api.
-This api is tested with the churchtools version v3.81.0.
+ChurchTools API-Client is a php based wrapper of the ChurchTools api.
+This api is tested with the ChurchTools version v3.81.0.

 ## Installation

-Go to the project-root and install churchtools-api via [composer](https://getcomposer.org/):
+Go to the project-root and install ChurchTools-api via [composer](https://getcomposer.org/):

 ```
 composer require 5pm-hdh/churchtools-api